konskons11/FungID/Readme.md

 Model Architecture: The core of the algorithm is a Convolutional Neural Network (CNN) based on the VGG16 architecture, pretrained on the ImageNet dataset.
 The workflow includes data preparation, image preprocessing, and feature extraction followed by classification.

-Performance Metrics: Accuracy, loss, validation accuracy, and validation loss are tracked and visualized.
-Confusion matrices and ROC-AUC curves are generated to evaluate model performance, with metrics such as sensitivity, specificity, precision, NPV, F1 score, and MCC calculated for comprehensive evaluation.

 Medical Relevance
 FungID is particularly valuable for identifying fungal species of medical importance, such as Aspergillus sp., Alternaria sp., Fusarium sp., and Penicillium sp.
 Accurate and prompt identification of these fungi is crucial for diagnosing infections, especially in immunocompromised patients, enabling timely and appropriate treatment.